AITC has bilingual resources, lesson plans, free downloads, learning kits and more.

 Now You’re Cooking with MB Chicken

-Grades 7-12 - Manitoba Chicken Producers is serving up some chicken fundamentals in their “Now You’re Cooking with Manitoba Chicken” youth education booklet.
+Grades 7-12 - Manitoba Chicken Producers is serving up some chicken fundamentals in their “Now You’re Cooking with Manitoba Chicken” youth education booklet and cooking and farm tour video.
 In this resource, you will find a variety of beautifully illustrated, student-friendly recipes; great for getting youth in the kitchen.
 It also includes a variety of chicken farming facts, and handy food safety tips to help junior cooks learn the ins and outs of food preparation and cooking.
 Designed for Home Economics or Foods and Nutrition classes.

 Our Food Has a Story with Farmer Will Bergmann